zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

 ## Task 3: Verify that PDB1 has sample data

-1. Ensure the environment variable is set to CDB1.
-Enter CDB1 at the prompt.
+1. Set the Oracle environment variables.
+At the prompt, enter **CDB1**.

     ```
     $ <copy>. oraenv</copy>